UPDATED 10/27/2021

 13. Did the government do it?

-This is definitely one of the most common theories among pretty much any type of murder, whether it’s an assassination or a mass killing spree.
-“The government did it.”
-Many believe that the government is hiding so much information from us because it was actually an inside job and have been trying to hide it for decades.
+This is definitely one of the most common theories among pretty much any type of murder, whether it’s an assassination or a mass killing spree, “The government did it.”
+Many believe that the government is hiding so much information from us, because it was actually an inside job and they have been trying to hide it for decades.
 CIA leaders were apparently pretty frustrated with JFK over the Bay of Pigs Invasion, so could that have pushed them over the edge to get rid of JFK once and for all?

 Maybe someday we will all find out the truth and have some answers…